SpectraLLM: Uncovering the Ability of LLMs for Molecular Structure Elucidation from Multi-Spectral Data: Introduction

 The main contributions of this work are as follows:

-\begin{itemize} \item We propose a language-based model for molecular structure elucidation that performs symbolic reasoning over multimodal spectral data. \item By expressing spectral peaks and experimental conditions in natural language, the proposed model supports both single- and multi-spectrum inputs, and generalizes effectively across modality combinations, benefiting from spectral complementarity. \item SpectraLLM achieves state-of-the-art performance on four public chemical datasets.
-The model shows strong robustness and generalization in single-spectrum settings, and further improves accuracy when jointly reasoning over multiple spectra. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We propose a language-based model for molecular structure elucidation that performs symbolic reasoning over multi-spectral data. \item By expressing spectral peaks and experimental conditions in natural language, the model supports both single-spectrum and multi-spectral inputs, generalizing effectively across combinations of spectral data, benefiting from spectral complementarity. \item SpectraLLM achieves state-of-the-art performance on four public chemical datasets, showing strong robustness in unimodal settings and substantial gains when jointly reasoning over multiple spectra. \end{itemize}